A diagrammatic calculus of syllogisms: The calculus

-Two or more Aristotelian diagrams, and their duals, can be concatenated and reduced, if possible.
-In such a concatenation, a reduction applies by formally composing two or more consecutive and accordingly oriented arrow symbols separated by a single term-variable, thus deleting it.
-Such a reduction will be henceforth referred to as \emph{syllogistic inference}.
-By means of syllogistic inferences, Aristotelian diagrams can be used to verify the validity of syllogisms.
-This is obtained by using three Aristotelian diagrams, as the first premise, the second premise, and the conclusion of the syllogism.
-Moreover, these involve three distinguished term-variables, denoted $S$, $P$ and $M$, in such a way that $M$ occurs in both the Aristotelian diagrams in the premisses and does not in the conclusion, whereas $S$ and $P$ occur in the conclusion as well as in the premisses.
-Following tradition, $P$ will occur in the first premise whereas $S$ in the second.
-We will show that a syllogism is valid if and only if there exists a syllogistic inference from the concatenation of the Aristotelian diagrams in the premisses to the Aristotelian diagram which is the conclusion.\\ Syllogistic inferences will be represented by diagrams filled in with the symbol $\models$ upside down, so to explicitly underline the fact that the notion of syllogistic inference is a directed one.
-Thus, for example, the syllogistic inference associated with the valid syllogisms~(\ref{exam}) is
+The intuition about how to use the syllogistic diagrams and their reversals to verify the validity of syllogisms is that, given a syllogism, one considers the three syllogistic diagrams or reversals to represent the first premise, the second premise and the conclusion of the syllogism.
+These involve three distinguished term-variables, usually denoted $S$, $P$ and $M$, in such a way that $M$ occurs in both the diagrams in the premises and does not in the conclusion, whereas $S$ and $P$ occur in the conclusion as well as in the premises.
+Verifying the validity of a syllogism consists in calculating the composite diagram of the concatenation of its premises, if these form a composable pair, and compare it with the diagram for the conclusion.\\ For example, the verification of the validity of the syllogism. $\aa{P}{M},\ee{S}{M}\vdash\ee{S}{P}$ is suggestively represented by the drawing